spec

 Drop a .a3ip.bundle file into a conversation with any A3IP-compatible AI and ask it to install.
 The AI reads INSTALL.md, walks you through CONFIGURE.md, and confirms every step before executing.

-→ Browse the registry: https://a3ip.dev/packages
+→ Browse the registry: https://github.com/a3ip-standard/packages

 → Download a bundle → paste into your AI conversation → follow the install plan